microsoft/fabricrealtimelab/modules/module06b.md

 df_stocks_clean = df_stocks_clean.withColumn("hour", date_format(F.col("timestamp"), "H"))
 ```

-Feel empowered to adapt the code to suit your needs.
+Always keep in mind you can adapt the code to suit your needs.

 ## 7. Additional steps